dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 bash SimulateUsingISRoutine.sh 0.0 0.0 0.01 1000 100000 1 PopulationExpansionModel.txt NewSelectionValues.txt 4000

 That scripts runs an importance sampling method based on a paper by Monty Slatkin (2001, Genetics Research) to simulate a set of allele frequency trajectories from genetic variants evolving under a particular strength of natural selection.
 More details can be found in our paper.
 I recommend running the past script with many 'Identifier' numbers many times until you get 100,000 trajectories going backwards in time.
-You need to start from the 'Identifier' number 1 and then go up in consecutive order  To check the number of allele frequency trajectories you have created run these two commands:
+You need to start from the 'Identifier' number 1 and then go up in consecutive order.
+To check the number of allele frequency trajectories you have created run these two commands:

 Traj=$( wc -l ../Results/ImportanceSamplingSims_*.txtWeightYears.txt | tail -n1 | awk '{print $1}' )

 echo $Traj

 To reduce computing time and disk space, only changes in allele frequency across a set of pre-specified boundaries are tracked, those boundaries can be found in the file ExamplePipeline/ISProgram/Bounds.txt .
 The boundaries in that file should match the boundaries in ExamplePipeline/Mssel/freqints.h